‘Thank God they made it out’: 2 adults, 2 children survive apparent gas explosion at Clay County home

 Brandon Kimbrel, the homeowner’s son, told News4JAX that his family members have injuries that are not life-threatening, and they should make a full recovery.

 “Thank God they made it out, because that is my mom, my grandma, my niece, and my cousin.
 It’s just kind of a scary situation, seeing and hearing everything that went on,” Kimbrel said.
-“Just glad they got out safely.
-Still kind of shaken up.”
+“Everyone just walked out with a few burns and a few scratches, so that’s all that matters.

 “Good Easter vibes with the family, so that’s pretty much why everyone is shaken up, because you go from having a good time, family time to the next day something like this, so it’s unexplainable,” Kimbrel said.